 Can Online Retailers Still Charge for Shipping in Today’s Market?

 Online shoppers have sky-high expectations for every purchase they make these days.
 This has made creating a flawless customer experience the necessary goal for most online retailers.
 These expectations are largely the result of what’s known as the “Amazon Effect,” which has shoppers expecting ever-faster delivery for little or no cost.
+This begs the question can you still charge for shipping?

 E-retailers realize that to grow market share, they need to be able to meet these customer demands.
 Those that don’t are seeing climbing rates of cart abandonment and lost sales.
 Figuring out how to offer the right balance of cost and service is one of the biggest challenges for every online seller today.